 No specific laws identified for this ruling.

-The North Carolina Industrial Commission awarded the employee retroactive workers' compensation benefits for a compensable work injury, but also awarded the employer a credit for disability payments previously made, resulting in a mixed outcome on appeal affirmed by the appellate court.
+The North Carolina Industrial Commission awarded the employee retroactive workers' compensation benefits for a compensable back injury sustained on April 23, 2014, but also awarded the employer a $15,521.90 credit for disability payments already paid to the employee during that period.
+On appeal, the court affirmed the Commission's decision in full.

 Workers' compensation compensability of injury employer-funded disability payment credit Industrial Commission's authority to amend deputy commissioner's opinion and award issue preservation